rutviklhase/headout/README.md

 **Potential-Failure:** The docker Container is ran using `--name headout-container`.
 If a Container with same name is already present, an error will be thrown.
 **Solution:** Before the Container is ran, `docker stop headout-container` and `docker container prune -f` commands are used in order to make sure that there is no preexisting container with the same name inside our EC2 instance.

+**Assumption:** We already have an EC2 instance ready with AWS CLI and Docker installed on it.

 ## Task 4-
 Both of the repositories have workflow files which automate certain tasks.